Novak Djokovic wins first singles match on US soil since 2021 as Cincinnati Open opponent retires – KION546

 However, the country’s vaccine requirements for non-US travelers were lifted earlier this year, enabling Djokovic to compete in Cincinnati.

-Asked about his absence from US tournaments since then, the Serbian star told reporters on August 13: “The reason why I was not here for two years, I have zero regret on that.
+Asked about his absence from US tournaments since then, Djokovic told reporters on August 13: “The reason why I was not here for two years, I have zero regret on that.
 I’m just glad to be back.”

 He broke Davidovich Fokina at 3-4 after the Spaniard had returned from his medical timeout, only to be broken back the following game.